 where Berk expressed the opinion that it is not possible to track the "age" of a list as it does not have one (only the coordinates do), while Szilard thought that the list, as a proximity relationship structure does have an age and that the coordinates are stored separately is in a way just an implementation detail.

-#3 Updated by Szilárd Páll 12 months ago
+#3 Updated by Szilárd Páll over 1 year ago

 When MD steps overlap the step counter goes out of sync with the "age" / lifespan of the list, especially tricky when scheduling is async, , so I don't think relying on external conditionals in the schedule alone will be feasible anyway.
 One could always pass the step counter, but it is the task before execution that would have to check consistency, not the schedule.